mckennapsean/dissertation/chapters/intro.md

 **_TODO:_**

-  - add paragraph on *how* to solve the problem here with the DAF
   - revisit intro / outline based on changes to papers and ordering
   - clearly state in overview what is done and what is yet to be done
   - add detail to all relevant sections